-Teachers are to set and reinforce PRIDE (Perseverance, Respect, Integrity, Determination, Empathy) expectations for the cafeteria as well.
+Teachers set and reinforce PRIDE (Perseverance, Respect, Integrity, Determination, Empathy) expectations for the cafeteria as well.
 Each day, students will be rated on a 1 through 4 performance scale to determine their willingness to show PRIDE in the cafeteria.
 Ratings of a 1 or a 2 in either lining up or while at their table may lead to the teacher being required to eat with the students to help them remember how to rise to the expectations.
-Classes at each grade level with the highest performance ratings composite will be publicly recognized and awarded each week and quarter.
+Classes earning a 3 or 4 rating will be praised for their behaviors and, at each grade level, the highest average performance ratings will be publicly recognized on the coveted Golden Trays each week and quarter.

 Breakfast is available to all students from 8:45-9:10 a.m.
 Students are encouraged to purchase a school lunch if desired.
 Students in all grades may pay for lunch daily as they go through the lunch line, or prepay by the month.
-Free meals and meals at reduced prices are available.
-Applications are sent home at the beginning of the year for this service.
+Free meals and meals at reduced prices are available to those who qualify.
+Applications for this service are sent home at the beginning of the year.